President Joko Widodo and Singaporean Prime Minister Lee Hsien Loong to meet in Bintan - ExBulletin

 President Joko Widodo and Singaporean Prime Minister Lee Hsien Loong to meet in Bintan

-TEMPO.CO, Jakarta – President of the Republic of Indonesia Joko Widodo and Singaporean Prime Minister Lee Hsien Loong will meet in the tourist area of Lagoi, Bintan Regency, Riau Islands Province.
-They will meet to inaugurate the opening of border tourism between Indonesia and Singapore.
+TEMPO.CO, Jakarta – The President of the Republic of Indonesia Joko Widodo and Singaporean Prime Minister Lee Hsien Loong will meet in the tourist area of Loin, in the regency of Bintan, in the province of the Riau Islands.
+They will meet to open the opening of border tourism between Indonesia and Singapore.

-According to him, currently the team of the Ministry of Foreign Affairs and the Indonesian Embassy in Singapore are technically preparing for the meeting between Indonesian President Joko Widodo and the Prime Minister of Singapore.
-Lee hsien loong in Bintan.
-Wan Rudi hopes that the visit can be carried out so that tourism cooperation between Indonesia and Singapore can be rebuilt.
+According to him, the team of the Ministry of Foreign Affairs and the Indonesian Embassy in Singapore are currently technically preparing a meeting between Indonesian President Joko Widodo and the Prime Minister of Singapore.
+Lee hsien loong In Bintan.
+Wan Rudi hopes the visit can be made so that tourism cooperation between Indonesia and Singapore can be rebuilt.

-“I hope that by the end of January 2022 the border between the two countries will be open,” said Rudi.
-The provincial government of the Riau Islands, he continued, hopes that the central government will immediately open up access for foreign tourists to Indonesia by sea for the resumption of the tourism sector.
+Hopefully by the end of January 2022 the border between the two countries will be open, Rudi said.
+The provincial government of the Riau Islands, he continued, hopes that the central government will immediately open up foreign tourists’ access to Indonesia by sea due to the revival of the tourism industry.

 Read also :

-The Riau archipelago requests the opening of access to the port for foreign tourists
+The Riau archipelago requests the opening of the port to foreign tourists

 Sources